How Animal Rights born in the 60s threatens dog breeders 15,000 years later and could end all animal ownership and breeding.

 Today mankind stands at a unique point of time in the history of animal agriculture.
 We can choose to support the work of breeders to ensure the continuation of special animals into the future, or we can turn away.
 Some say “none of it is our fight, let them work it out on their own” but as the knife cuts away the sex of each canine till there is no reproduction possible, what else is being lost to human kind?
 What talents are forever silenced?

 The union of our two species created a wildly successful survival strategy which has stood the test of thousands of years.
 If this is lost what else will be lost?
 If you love your dog, thank a breeder.
 Your best friend did not get here by chance.
+But if the Animal Rights ii movement succeeds, you will no longer have a best friend.

 Ref (1) How Dogs Changed Human Evolution